-Where can you calculate BMR using these new equations on the software?
+Where tp calculate BMR using these new equations on the software?

 These equations have been added to the

 Planning section of the appointment layout.
 After basic information (age and gender) and measurements (weight) have been registered, the software will automatically assess BMR using Henry equations.

 We want to continue improving and adapting the software so that professionals based in the UK can have the right tools to provide proper nutritional counseling.
-Our next step will be adding Dietary Reference Values of Food Energy and Nutrients for the United Kingdom.
+Check here the Dietary Reference Values of Food Energy and Nutrients for the United Kingdom integration.

 Have any doubts about this update?